Frederick Thomas Sargood

 Sir Frederick Thomas Sargood (30 May 1834 – 2 January 1903) was an Australian politician, Minister of Defence and Education in the Government of Victoria from 1890 to 1892, and a senator in the Australian Senate 1901–03.

 Early life

 Sargood was born in Walworth, London, the eldest child of Frederick James Sargood (later a member of the old Victorian Legislative Council), and Emma, daughter of Thomas Rippon, Chief Cashier of the Bank of England.
 F. T. Sargood was educated at private schools and arrived with his family aboard the Clifton in Melbourne on 12 February 1850.

-He initially worked as a clerk in the Public Works Department but, in 1851, joined his father's softgoods business, Sargood, King & Co. and, in 1859, became a junior partner in it.
-In the same year, he joined the Victorian volunteer artillery as a private and eventually reached the rank of lieutenant-colonel.
-He also took an interest in rifle shooting.
 In 1858, Sargood married Marian Australia, daughter of George Rolfe, later a politician.